loisglld/loisglld/README.md

 ### **Python projects**

-* [MacroScrapper](https://github.com/LOISGALLAUD/MacroScrapper) : Web scrapper for [Bandcamp](https://bandcamp.com/) music.
+* [MacroScrapper](https://github.com/LOISGALLAUD/MacroScrapper) : **Web scrapper** for [Bandcamp](https://bandcamp.com/) music.
 It is a Python script that will download all the free music from a Bandcamp artist page, album after album, in your Music directory.

 <img src="./images/MacroLogo.png" width=100> <img src="./images/macro-banner.png" height=100>

-* [MarcoNeo](https://github.com/LOISGALLAUD/Marconeo) : Python programmed User Interface in dialogue with a data base to manage Télécom Physique Strasbourg's students' money.
+* [MarcoNeo](https://github.com/LOISGALLAUD/Marconeo) : **Full Stack Python** project managing Télécom Physique Strasbourg's students' money.
 They store a bit of money on their student card, and can use it to buy food or drinks in the "Fouaille" (student's residence).
 This project is a part of my campain at TPS as Tech Vice President.

 <img src="./images/main_menu.png" width=250> <img src="./images/historique_menu.png" width=250> <img src="./images/pricemodifier.png" width=250>

-### **Web projects**

-*

 ### **Other perspectives**